cklugow/EBSI-VECTOR-Task-3.3/poa-odi-verification/rfc01_poa-odi-verification_embedded-odi-vc.md

 ### PoA Issuance

-Before PoA gets issued the issuer wallet needs to first create a verifiable presentation of the ODI.
-The ODI VP will get included in the PoA draft and just after that the issuance interaction may begin.
+Before PoA gets issued the issuer wallet needs to first check if a valid ODI VC exists in its storage.
+The ODI VC will get included in the PoA draft and just after that the issuance interaction may begin.

-#### Example of PoA VC with ODI VP embedded:
+#### Example of PoA VC with ODI VC embedded:
 ```json
 {
   "@context": [